ColeyDohmen/student-workbook/src/reflections/wk1/02-day.md

 What is a Pseudo-Class and what are some of the most common ones you think you will use?
+A pseudo-class defines the special state of an element.
+I feel like a few common ones would be hover, link, and active.

 What is Specificity and how might you use it to your benefit?
 Specificity is a part of CSS that assigns a number value to items to help determine which rules take precedence over others.